shanecurran/Asterix/README.md

 Logging can be enabled and disabled by changing the 'login' variable between 1 and 0.

-The bot also includes an admin system operated via PM allowing the bot to be controlled remotely.
+Asterix also includes an admin system operated via PM allowing the bot to be controlled remotely.

+Asterix contains a built-in webserver that can be kept on when the bot is running which allows users to browse IRC logs in their web browser.

 Remember to do
 ```npm install```